ThibDujardin/minikube-docker/share/slides.md

 - Root or rootless
 - Port Forwarding
 - Volume mounts
-- Kubernetes
 - Maintainer : Containers https://github.com/containers

 https://podman.io/

 Note:
+- Podman is a utility provided as part of the libpod library.
+  It can be used to create and maintain containers.
+- Windows - WSL2 - Mac - linux
 - Limitations
   - Docker compose still not supported entirely (podman-compose)
   - Difficult customization
   - open-source
 - Buildah - a tool that facilitates building
+- `--privileged`

 ----